sonic-net/sonic-mgmt/docs/testplan/GCU-Dynamic-ACL-testplan.md

 - Verify that the results of "show acl rule | grep {rule_name}" matches expected output for both rules

-- Verify that packets with IPs matching original forwarding rules are dropped
+- Verify that packets with IPs matching original forwarding rules on this specific port are dropped

-- Verify that packets with IPs matching replacement rules are forwarded
+- Verify that packets with IPs matching replacement rules on this specific port are forwarded

+### Test Case # 6 - Remove forward rule from ACL Table

+#### Test Objective

+Verify that after creation, a forward ACL rule can be removed and packets matching the forward rule are no longer forwarded

+#### Testing Steps

+- Use GCU to create 2 new forwarding rules on ACL Table

+- Use GCU to create drop rule on a specific port with lower priority on ACL Table

+- Use GCU to remove the 2 forwarding rules

+- Verify that all operations were successful

+- Verify that the results of "show acl rule {rule_name}" are empty for both rule names

+- Verify that packets with IPs matching the removed forwarding rules are dropped on this specific port

-### Test Case # 6 - Replace the IP Address of a non-existent ACL Rule
+### Test Case # 7 - Replace the IP Address of a non-existent ACL Rule

 #### Test Objective